The Herb Chambers Companies: Franchises

 A Herb Chambers dealership in Boston, Massachusetts.

 Herb Chambers currently consists of 60 automotive dealerships throughout Southern New England, primarily in the Boston-Worcester-Providence combined statistical area.
 The company holds franchises for nearly every automotive brand including: Alfa Romeo, Audi, Bentley, BMW, Cadillac, Chevrolet, Chrysler, Dodge, Fiat, Ford, Genesis, Honda, Hyundai, Infiniti, Jaguar, Jeep, Kia, Lamborghini, Land Rover, Lexus, Lincoln, Land Rover, Maserati, Mercedes-Benz, MINI, Nissan, Porsche, Ram, Rolls-Royce, Smart, Sprinter, Toyota, and Volvo.

 The company is also the exclusive franchisee for MV-1, A2B Electric Bikes and Vespa Motor Scooters for the Greater Boston area.

 Sales strategy

 The view at Herb Chambers is that the days of the hard-selling tactics of new and used car sales are over.
-With the availability of the internet to compare prices, and the availability of independent, third party reviews, the car buyer in now more in charge of the negotiation.
+With the availability of the internet to compare prices, and the availability of independent, third party reviews, the car buyer is now more in charge of the negotiation.
 Herb Chambers was one of the first dealerships in the United States to use a no-haggle pricing strategy called the "Smart Pricing" program.
 They also have all used cars undergo a safety inspection before purchase and attempting to ensure there is no pressure from the salesperson.
 The dealer also has a refund program where the purchaser can bring the car back for any reason within the first five days and receive a full refund or within 30 days or 1500 mi for a full credit.